 Fats are vital for the maintenance of functions and activities in our body.
-Why are fats important to our diet?
+Why are fats essential to our diet?

 What Is the Fat?

-Simply, fats are the combination of glycerin and one or more fatty acids.
-Fatty acids composed of oxygen, carbon, and hydrogen.
+Fats are the combination of glycerin and one or more fatty acids.
+Fatty acids are composed of oxygen, carbon, and hydrogen.

 - Thin oils as vegetable oils.
-There are Sunflower oil, Rice bran oil, Walnut oil, and Olive oil.
+Sunflower oil, Rice bran oil, Walnut oil, and Olive oil.

 - Thick oils or heavy oils such as animal fats